Tooth stains that don’t bleach

 Before the lab can make the veneers, the teeth must be prepared and impressions must be taken.
 To do this, Dr. Fondriest removes small amounts of enamel from the teeth surfaces.
 This improves the bonding area and makes room for the restorations.
 Next, the impressions are taken and the images are sent to a trained dental technician.
 Once he or she has finished your veneers, they are shipped to our office for placement.
 Dr. Fondriest will assess the size, shape, and color of your veneers before bonding them permanently into place.

-Porcelain Crowns to cover the worst tooth stains that don’t bleach
+Porcelain Crowns to cover the tooth stains that don’t whiten

 If staining is accompanied by weak tooth structure, Dr. Fondriest may recommend a porcelain crown.
 This type of restoration is used to rebuild a tooth damaged by a fracture or decay.
 Our all porcelain crowns can be customized to blend in with your smile for a seamless look.
 Advanced dental materials even mimic the translucency of natural enamel, so today’s restorations are difficult to tell from your natural teeth.